UNH Youth Programs

 (Subject to Change)

-In 2022, the protocols below, with others, are in place.
-Note that protocols may be adjusted based on COVID-19 recommendations from UNH, the State, or national health organizations such as the Centers for Disease Control.
-Managers will work to inform families of any changes in a timely manner.
+As of January 1, 2023, the following guidelines are in place for UNH youth programs.
+Note that guidelines may be adjusted based on COVID-19 recommendations from UNH, the State of NH, or national health organizations such as the Centers for Disease Control.

-Masks are no longer required indoors or outdoors, but youth managers and staff are supportive of any adult or youth who wishes to wear a mask.
+- Masks are not required indoors but UNH staff & volunteers are supportive of anyone who wishes to wear a mask.

-A youth program may need to be temporarily or fully cancelled due to changing COVID-19 situations.
+A youth program may need to be cancelled due to changing COVID-19 situations.
 Should that occur:

 - If a program is cancelled by UNH before it begins, a full refund is provided.